The following is the editorial workflow that every manuscript submitted to the journal

 Feel unable to be objective

-Reviewers must declare any remaining interests in the ‘Confidential’ section of the review
+Reviewers must declare any remaining interests in the ‘Confidential’ section of the review form, which will be considered by the editor.

-Editors and reviewers must declare if they have previously discussed the manuscript with the
+Editors and reviewers must declare if they have previously discussed the manuscript with the authors.

 Management of Academic Misconduct